1Abneesh/Flowers-Image-Classifier/readme.md

 4. Train
 5. Predict
 6. Specifications
+7. Screenshot
-7. Usage
+8. Usage
-8. Options
+9. Options
-9. Deployment
+10. Deployment
-10. Requirements
+11. Requirements
-11. Contributing
+12. Contributing
-12. License
+13. License

 ## Overview
 In this project, you'll train an image classifier to recognize different species of flowers.
 With the help of command line parameters you can enter variou parious parameter for yor model and make predictions.